 A 2022 research by WebMed notes that when you drink only protein shakes for a week, you will quickly notice fatigue and flu-like symptoms as your metabolism shifts from creating blood sugar from carbs to producing ketones from fat .

 “Keto diets limit carb intake to under ≈50 grams a day and can reduce intake of easy-to-overeat, hyperpalatable foods."

-- Kamal Patel, Co-founder, and editor at Examine.com.
+- Kamal Patel, Co-founder & Editor at Examine.com

 The other thing that will happen when you only drink protein supplements is that you’ll deprive your body of fat.
-And even though certain types of fat have a bad reputation, there are healthy fats that are vital to the normal functioning of your body .
+And, according to reasearch from the OpenOregon Educational Resourses, even though certain types of fat have a bad reputation, there are healthy fats that are vital to the normal functioning of your body .

 There are also serious health risks of nutrient deficiencies, including minerals and vitamins.
 These play a key role in everything from immune functions to muscle strength and gut health to detoxification.